front-end-foundations/session1/readme.md

 @import url('http://fonts.googleapis.com/css?family=Lato:300,400,700');
 ```

-Add this to the top of our css (@import statements should always come first) to use the font within our stylesheet.
+Add this to the _top_ of our css (@import statements should always come first) to use the font within our stylesheet.

-Add to the body css rule:
+Edit the body css rule:

 ```css
 font-family: 'Lato', Verdana, Arial, sans-serif;
 ```

-### Linking to a css file from html
+Link to the Google fonts css file from html:

-THe html link tag:

 ```html
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" />